DDale21/javascript-amazon-project/README.md

 This project is a clone of Amazon's online store, built by following a YouTube tutorial made by SuperSimpleDev.
 I am building this project as a learning exercise to enhance and broaden my skills in full-stack development, allowing me to gain hands-on experience with building a complex web application.
+This will serve as a preparation for future projects.
+Throughout this project, I will demonstrate and continue to enhance my Git knowledge for managing projects.

 Project Overview